 - Public indecency,

 Certain Misdemeanors and Felonies Resulting in Deferred Adjudication Community Supervision (Texas Government Code § 411.0725)

 An individual may petition for an order of nondisclosure if placed on deferred adjudication community supervision for certain misdemeanors or felonies.
-However, they are not eligible for relief if the offense were DWI or BWI.
+However, they are not eligible for relief if the offense was DWI or BWI.

 The individual can file a petition:

 - After their case was discharged and dismissed (for certain misdemeanors only).

 - 2 years after the discharge and dismissal of their case if it involved any of the following misdemeanors:

 - Offense against the family